Deep Optimal Transport for Domain Adaptation on SPD Manifolds: EXPERIMENTS

-\begin{assumption}~ There exists linear transformations between the feature space distributions on the source and target domains for each segment of $Seg(\mathcal{F}, \mathcal{T})$, which can be estimated using the discrete Monge-Kantorovich problem~\ref{OT_2}. \end{assumption}
+\begin{assumption}[Necessary Optimal Transport Condition]~ There exist linear transformations between the feature space distributions on the source and target domains for each segment of $\text{segment}(\mathcal{F}, \mathcal{T})$, which can be estimated using the Kantorovich Problem~\ref{OT_2}. \end{assumption}